-Here in Wisconsin, manure is never far from our minds as we work to improve local water quality.
+Here in Wisconsin, manure is on the mind as we work to improve local water quality.
 A recent Isthmus interview with retiring University of Wisconsin-Madison Center for Limnology director Steve Carpenter reminded all of us of the scale of the phosphorus problem facing our lakes.
 We often are asked what Clean Lakes Alliance is doing to tackle these issues locally.

-In a community like Dane County — with both a large urban and thriving agricultural population — we greatly value the need to partner with farmers on solutions that will really work.
+Dane County is made up of a large urban population and thriving agricultural community.
+We greatly value the need to partner with farmers on solutions that will really work.

-Manure management was one of the first issues that prompted us to help found the farmer-led Yahara Pride Farms conservation board several years ago.
+Manure management was one of the first issues that prompted Clean Lakes Alliance to help found Yahara Pride Farms (YPF).
+YPF is a farmer-led conservation organization.
 Today, they’re recognized statewide for their leadership in conservation issues.
 We continue to provide funding support to cost-share practices and innovative approaches to manure management – about $20,000 just this year.

 Tackling phosphorus at the source

-Clean Lakes Alliance recently made a voluntary $100,000 annual commitment to the Yahara Watershed Improvement Network’s (WINs) watershed adaptive management project, where all sources of phosphorus work together to tackle pollution upstream.
+Clean Lakes Alliance recently made a voluntary $100,000 annual commitment to the Yahara Watershed Improvement Network’s (WINs) watershed adaptive management project.
+Through the project, all sources of phosphorus work together to tackle pollution upstream.
 This year, Clean Lakes Alliance funds helped buy vertical manure injection equipment and extend leases for buffer strips on farmland.

 Looking to the future

 Most recently, Clean Lakes Alliance supported the Dane County Board’s creation of a Healthy Farms Healthy Lakes Task Force.
-We are a member of this important advisory body which held its first meeting in earl August.
-The task force is charged with coming up with recommendations on local manure management policy within the next 12 months.
+We are a member of this important advisory body which held its first meeting in early August.
+The task force will come up with recommendations on local manure management policy within the next 12 months.
 We are optimistic that our community can find solutions that lead to healthy lakes and healthy farms.

 How you can help